 , Answering FAQ'sTurboTax Employee

 Form 5329 is most commonly used to report an additional tax on distributions you take before reaching age 59½ from a qualified retirement plan or modified endowment contract.
-Generally, if you receive an early distribution from an IRA, other qualified retirement plan, or modified endowment contract, the part of the distribution included in income is subject to a 10% additional tax (penalty).
+Early distributions are generally subject to a 10% additional tax (penalty), unless there is an exception.

 Less common uses of Form 5329 include reporting additional taxes on--